 - Task someone in your practice with building out your customized Community Physical Activity Resource Guide.
-This may include university or medical fitness facilities, health clubs, YMCAs, JCCs, parks and local community centers.
+This may include university or medical fitness facilities, health clubs, YMCAs, Jewish Community Centers, parks and local community centers.
 Include facilities that offer specialty programs for individuals who may not typically feel comfortable at a gym such as evidence-based programming for older patients or those with medical conditions (i.e. cancer, arthritis, pre-diabetes).
 National organizations like the American Heart Association, Arthritis Foundation, the Diabetes Prevention Program or American Cancer Society can often direct you to local programs or resources.
 Park Rx America offers an online referral program to help patients receive the mental and physical benefits of being active in nature.

 - If your health system or medical practice develops a partnership with a community-based fitness entity, the EHR can be programmed for easy referral.
 Patient navigators, health coaches or fitness facility coordinators can reach out to patients and assist with the process.